PrateekTh/TFS-OTC-Implementation/assignments/shaders.md

 While approaching this trial, I tried to see it from several angles, on how to approach this problem.
 The main components include:

 - The outline effect around the player
-- The trails getting executed behind the player
+- The trails following behind the player

 Apart from creating shaders that result in these effects, since both of these effects were applied only to the player, I needed to find a way to **bind** shaders to only the player.
 When I researched the forums and source code of OTC for this, the conclusion that came up was that OTC supports map shaders (and supposedly item shaders), the module to which was removed.
 Still, I needed to bind shaders to the player, in my case, and in this quest I came across [this](https://github.com/mehah/forgottenserver-optimized/commit/fd3c39aab64de281e733539e6a18bb994a9cba26#diff-5a026da090b6664f91c5f3bc4a9d0844cff966ef6fa5785d258b3aa47b370a2c) commit in mehah's TFS optimisation, which works efficiently with mehah's `OTClient:Redemption`